bakame-php/stackwatch/docs/1.0/timeline.md

 In situation where you can't work with callbacks you can alternatively use the `Timeline` class.

 The `Timeline` class profiles across labeled checkpoints ("snapshots") in your code.
-A `Timeline` class is a sequence of snapshots of your codebase.
+A `Timeline` class is a sequence of snapshots taken over your codebase.
 You can start a new `Timeline` using the static method `start`:

+The `Timeline` class lets you profile your code by capturing labeled checkpoints, called “snapshots.”
+Each `Timeline` is an ordered sequence of snapshots, and you can start a new one using the static method `Timeline::start`:

 ```php
 use App\Profiler\Timeline;